sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/mcs.md

   - if
     we have $h_0=1-g_0$
     Then we have $h_k=\frac{-\sum_{i=1}^{k}g_ih_{k-i}}{g_0}$ which is well-defined.
+## Section IV notice
+- Notice the following theorems may not hold in Infinite Probability Spaces.
 ## 17.3*
 - > But this intuitive idea is simply false:
   Here the result is based on comparison.